-On February 3, 2017, the County of Santa Clara filed a lawsuit in federal court against President Donald Trump and members of his administration challenging his January 25, 2017 Executive Order through which he sought to deny all federal funding to any state or local government that fails to participate in the President's agressive immigration enforcement plans.
+On February 3, 2017, the County of Santa Clara filed a lawsuit in federal court against President Donald Trump and members of his administration challenging his January 25, 2017 Executive Order through which he sought to deny all federal funding to any state or local government that fails to participate in the President's aggressive immigration enforcement plans.
 The lawsuit challenges the President's authority to unilaterally impose conditions on federal funds--a power the Constitution places exclusively in the hands of Congress--as well as the blanket denial of all federal funds, the vast majority of which have no connection to immigration or law enforcement.

 Ninth Circuit Filings